SalLangg/BuildBIMClassify/README.md

 # BuildBIMClassify
-ML is a classification system for BIM objects based on estimated work
+Сlassification system for BIM objects based on estimated work